krnik/jbq/README.md

     // with properties ['names', 'email']
     User: {
         // type tells VJS-Validator which type
-        // should be used to validate this property
+        // should be used to validate data
         // it is the only required property for schema
         type: 'object',
         properties: ['name', 'email'],